mambelli/git-novice2/_episodes/15-python-project-and-testing.md

   contact project management if this is needed.

-# GitHub testing
+# GitHub CI: unit tests and linting

 First, we'll introduce a new file.
-In the 'planetsmath' subdirectory, in a file called 'test_functions.py' we can write any tests of methods in 'functions.py'.
-Generally, the library 'pytest' is commonly used for this.
+In the `src/planetsmath` subdirectory, in a file called `test_functions.py` we can write any tests of methods in `functions.py`.
+The library `pytest` is commonly used for unit tests like this.
 Pytest can pick up tests written in the following way:

 ~~~
 from .functions import sum_function